If your vet has diagnosed your dog with Cushing’s disease (or suspects it) … this post is essential reading!

-Cushing’s disease is quite a common diagnosis in middle=aged dogs.
+Cushing’s disease is a common diagnosis in middle-aged dogs.
 But it often gets “over-diagnosed.”

 What Is Cushing’s Disease In Dogs?

-Cushing’s disease is an endocrine disorder of middle aged and older dogs.
-It’s the result of the overproduction of cortisone by the adrenal glands.
-These are tiny glands the size of a pea located on each kidney.
+Cushing’s disease is an endocrine disorder of middle-aged and older dogs.
+It’s the result of the overproduction of cortisol by the adrenal glands located on each kidney.

-In Cushing’s disease, the adrenals produce really high levels of cortisone hormone continually.
+In Cushing’s disease, the adrenals produce really high levels of cortisol hormone continually.
+Cushing’s disease can be the result of 3 possible situations:

 #1 Your dog has a microscopic benign tumor of the pituitary gland.

 This tumor overproduces ACTH.
-That stimulates the adrenal glands to produce too much cortisone.
+That stimulates the adrenal glands to produce too much cortisol.
 About 85% of Cushing’s cases in dogs are due to a pituitary tumor.

-#2 Cushing’s disease is caused by a tumor in the adrenal gland that’s busy secreting too much cortisol.
+Tumors on the adrenal gland can produce excess cortisol levels.
 This is the case in about 15% of dogs.

 Why There’s A Problem

-When it comes to Cushing’s disease in dogs, there are two problems to contend with:
+When it comes to misdiagnosing Cushing’s disease in dogs, there are two problems to contend with:

 - Tests that determine if your dog has Cushing’s disease are expensive and can be unreliable.

-- One commonly used drug to treat Cushing’s, Lysodren, will destroy your dog’s adrenal glands.
+- One commonly used drug to treat Cushing’s is Lysodren, which will destroy your dog’s adrenal glands.
 This just compounds the problem created by an incorrect diagnosis.

-Let’s start at the very beginning, using a typical experience that might very well happen to you and your dog.
+To answer that, let’s start at the very beginning using a typical experience that might very well happen to you and your dog.
 Let’s name your imaginary dog Spot.

-Spot is over six years old and you take him in for his annual examination.
-He gets his annual blood test.
+Spot is over 6 years old.
+You take him in for his annual examination where he gets his annual blood test.

 This is a liver enzyme … and if it’s 2 to 3 times the normal range, Cushing’s disease is often pegged as the likely problem.